mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

     '
     )

-  Note that the trajectory related lines have been commented as the drone will only be hovering while validating this part.
+  Note that the trajectory related lines have been commented as the UAV will only be hovering while validating this part.
   The data will be logged in the folder you gave (by default bag_files) above, and then you can proceed with the standard procedure to generate matlab plots.
   The function allowing to plot these values can be found `here <https://github.com/mrs-brubotics/testing_brubotics/blob/master/generic_matlab_plots/add_your_custom_plot_functions_here/ThesisB/plot_encoder_validation.m>`__